Socket 370: Overview

 Socket 370 then became Intel's main desktop socket from late 1999 to late 2000 for 100/133 MHz FSB FC-PGA Coppermine Pentium IIIs.
 In 2001, the FC-PGA2 Tualatin Pentium III processors brought changes to the infrastructure which required dedicated Tualatin-compatible motherboards; some manufacturers would indicate this with a blue (instead of white) socket.
 These late sockets were typically compatible with Coppermine processors, but not the older Mendocino Celerons.
+The VIA Cyrix III, later renamed the VIA C3, also used Socket 370.

 Some motherboards that used Socket 370 support Intel processors in dual CPU configurations (e. g.
 ABIT BP6).
 Other motherboards allowed the use of a Socket 370 or a Slot 1 CPU, but not at the same time.